UBC-MJC/MJCWebsite/README.md

 6. Run `docker-compose up` in the backend directory.
 This will create a MySQL database with the name `mahjong` and a user with the name `mahjonguser` and the password you specified in the dotenv file.
 Warning: Closing this terminal might not stop the docker instance.
 Run `docker-compose down` or stop Docker Desktop to close the database.
+To connect directly to the mysql database, run `mysql -u root -p -h 127.0.0.1` and enter the password you specified in the dotenv file.
 7. Run `npm install` in both the frontend and backend directory
 8. Run `npx prisma db push` and `npx prisma generate` in the backend directory (This needs to be done everytime the database schema is changed)
 9. Run `npm start` in both the frontend and backend directory